savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 ## Wrapping up

-- Apple provides powerful tools for you to achieve great accessibility in your apps.
+- Apple provides **powerful tools** for you to achieve great accessibility in your apps.
-- Apple's accessibility model is based on elements and attributes.
+- **Apple's accessibility model is based on elements and attributes**.
 Providing as many as relevant will help assistive technologies work well with your solution.
-- Knowing about the features used by your users is crucial as it is the first step towards understanding their needs.
+- **Knowing about the features used by your users is crucial** as it is the first step towards understanding their needs.
 Some features listed in the module can also be a source of inspiration for you to provide innovative and intuitive way of interacting with your app.
-- SwiftUI accessibility leverages the flexibility of view modifiers, which is paid at the price of code readability and structure.
-Once you've identified patterns in the way you and your team use Apple accessibility's framework, you can build helper functions that will facilitate, harmonize and structure accessibility across your codebase.
+- SwiftUI accessibility leverages the flexibility of view modifiers, which is sometimes paid at the price of code readability and structure.
+Once you've identified patterns in the way you and your team use Apple accessibility's framework, **you can build helper functions that will facilitate, harmonize and structure accessibility across your codebase.**
-- Accessibility Nutrition Labels allow developers to let the users know which accessibility features they can expect when downloading your app.
+- **Accessibility Nutrition Labels** allow developers to let the users know which accessibility features they can expect when downloading your app.

 ## Resources